 Figure 23 shows a linear audio power amplifier (APA) in a BTL configuration.
-The TPA301 BTL amplifier consists of two linear amplifiers driving both ends of the load.
-There are several potential benefits to this differential drive configuration but power to the load should be initially considered.
+The TPA721 BTL amplifier consists of two linear amplifiers driving both ends of the load.
+There are several potential benefits to this differential drive configuration, but initially consider power to the load.
 The differential drive to the speaker means that as one side is slewing up, the other side is slewing down, and vice versa.
-This in effect doubles the voltage swing on the load as compared to a ground-referenced load.
-Plugging $2 \times V{O(PP)}$ into the power equation, where voltage is squared, yields $4 \times$ the output power from the same supply rail and load impedance (see Equation 1).
+This, in effect, doubles the voltage swing on the load as compared to a ground-referenced load.
+Plugging $2 \times V{O(PP)}$ into the power equation, where voltage is squared, yields $4\times$ the output power from the same supply rail and load impedance (see Equation 1).